Araq/malebolgia/README.md

 ## Example

-This program demonstrates the parallel execution of the depth-first search algorithm using Malebogia.
+This program demonstrates the parallel execution of the depth-first search algorithm using Malebolgia.
 By utilizing the `spawn` and `awaitAll` features, the program can efficiently distribute the workload across multiple threads, enabling faster computation: